Subchapter G. SYSTEM MANAGEMENT RESPONSIBILITIES

 (b) Reporting requirements for community water systems.
 In addition to the reporting requirements for a public water system, a community water supplier shall comply with the following requirements:

 (1) The water supplier shall prepare a monthly operational report on forms provided by the Department or in a form acceptable to the Department.
 The report shall be maintained on file by the operator for at least 2 years and submitted upon request of the Department.
-The report shall include at least the following:
+The report must include at least the following:

 (i) The water produced daily.